MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering

 \section{Related Work}

-\respace \paragraph{Cross-Lingual Modeling} To solve multilingual question answering, recent work leverages cross-lingual representations pretrained with unsupervised language modeling over many languages, including Multilingual BERT \citep{devlin2019bert}, XLM \citep{lample2019cross}, and XLM-R \citep{conneau2019unsupervised}.
-Due to the lack of non-English training data, most other approaches build on these, or leverage some other form of transfer learning \citep{cui2019cross, hsu-etal-2019-zero, lee2019cross, kumar2019cross}.
-Recent investigations into cross-lingual modeling have revealed ``translation artifacts" in datasets where either machine translation systems are used for data generation, or human translation tasks are not carefully curated \citep{artetxe2020translation, wintner-2016-translationese, rabinovich2015unsupervised}.
-The impact of ``translationese" are hidden linguistic cues in translated text that render the task easier than a more natural translation. \citet{artetxe2020translation} show this is particularly problematic in XLNI \citep{conneau2018xnli} where premise and hypothesis text are translated together, yielding higher than natural lexical overlap.
+\respace \respace \paragraph{Cross-Lingual Modeling} Recent work trains cross-lingual representations with unsupervised language modeling over many languages, including Multilingual BERT \citep{devlin2019bert}, XLM-R \citep{conneau2019unsupervised}, and Multilingual T5 \citep{xue2020mt5}.
+Transfer learning techniques are often applied to these cross-lingual representations to overcome the dearth of non-English data \citep{cui2019cross, hsu-etal-2019-zero, lee2019cross, kumar2019cross}.
+Recent investigations into cross-lingual modeling have revealed ``translation artifacts" in datasets where machine translation systems are used, or human translation tasks are not carefully curated \citep{artetxe2020translation, wintner-2016-translationese, rabinovich2015unsupervised}. ``Translationese" results in hidden linguistic cues in translated text that render the task easier than a natural translation.

-\paragraph{English QA Resources} While question answering is a thriving field, a majority of research in this area focuses on English, which has a wide range of datasets.
-English-language extractive QA in particular offers ample selection of evaluation datasets, including SQuAD \citep{rajpurkar2016squad}, TriviaQA \citep{joshi2017triviaqa}, and Natural Questions \citep{kwiatkowski2019natural}.
+\respace \paragraph{English QA Resources} A majority of question answering research focuses on English, which offers ample selection of evaluation datasets, including SQuAD \citep{rajpurkar2016squad}, TriviaQA \citep{joshi2017triviaqa}, and Natural Questions \citep{kwiatkowski2019natural}.
 Open Domain QA, pioneered by \citet{10.5555/21922.24354}, is the task of answering open questions using external knowledge sources.
-While there are fewer resources than for extractive QA, there are still ample options in English.
 A common approach is to combine retrieval and extractive techniques \citep{chen-etal-2016-thorough, chen-etal-2017-reading, dhingra-etal-2017-gated, cui-etal-2017-attention}.